 Step 1 – Contact the installer

 - Contact the installer who undertook the installation as soon as possible.
-The name of the installer will be on the guarantee and contact details for all the installers currently in membership of CIGA can be found here.
+The name of the installer will be on the guarantee and contact details for all the installers currently registered with CIGA can be found here.

 - The installer will contact you within 24 hours to arrange to investigate and promptly rectify any defects.

 - If you start by first making your complaint to CIGA we will refer it to the relevant installer if they are still in business.
 We will let you know that we have done this and we will check with you after 2 months whether you have had a satisfactory response to your complaint.

 - If the installer is not able to resolve your problem to your satisfaction within 41 working days then you can contact CIGA setting out the problem and the steps you have taken so far to resolve the matter.
 You can contact us by email at email@example.com or by using the online form

 Alternatively you can contact us in writing or by telephone